Zendro-dev/Sandbox/README.md

 ### Setup

-This repository is configured to used `yarn workspaces`.
+This repository is configured to use `yarn workspaces`.
 Make sure to run `yarn install` after cloning it.

 To generate the data use to populate the databases, run the following command.